Rules of Entry Applicable to the Junk Kouture 2022 competition.

 5.6 It is the responsibility of the educator and team to facilitate own travel and arrangements to the filming/event location.

 5.7 Junk Kouture will ensure that there is at least two weeks’ notice of any event, and should a design team be unable to travel to the allocated filming/event day, they will have to forfeit their place in the city final.

 5.8 It is the responsibility of the assigned educator to attend the filming/event day with the design team.

 5.9 All teams will be required to sign a filming/photography permissions form in advance.

-6. World Grand Final
+6. junk kouture World Final

 10 City Finalists from each territory will progress to the Junk Kouture World Final later in 2022.
 Additional information, terms and conditions about this will follow.

 7. JUDGING PROCESS